plspeziali/Wikispeedia-BigData/README.md

 r.rating = "AVG_RATING"
 ```

-You only need to run this script once per local Neo4J database.
+You only need to run this script once per local Neo4J database, it may take a while to make all the queries!

+After the script has finished working, you may turn off your Spark and Hadoop architecture,
+you are only going to need Neo4J from now on.

 ----